Categories

 Supporting evidence may include:

-This award will recognise the finance team (two or more people) working in NHS bodies or other public health providers that have had the most impact on organisational performance, business partners and/or client groups, and have made an outstanding contribution to building a transparent, innovative, sustainable and collaborative working environment.
+This award will recognise the finance team (two or more people) working in frontline services across the UK.
+Frontline services include health and social care organisations, such as NHS bodies or other public health providers, and fire and police services that have had the most impact on organisational performance, business partners and/or client groups.
+The team will also have made an outstanding contribution to building a transparent, innovative, sustainable and collaborative working environment.
 The winner will need to demonstrate proactive professional development within a challenging environment and a step change in outcomes.

 Entrants should demonstrate: